meariba123/ADRs/week4.md

 ## Week 4 – Architecture Decision Records (ADRs)
 ## Summary

 During Week 4, I focused on refining the system architecture and finalising the C4 diagrams (Levels 1 to 3).
-I also developed the data model, ensuring clear relationships between users, complaints, updates, and reports.
-The following decisions reflect how the design moved from a conceptual overview to a more detailed implementation plan.
+I also developed the data model to define clear relationships between users, complaints, updates, and reports.
+These decisions mark the shift from conceptual design to a detailed implementation plan.

 ---